Manuela Grillo

-Manuela Grillo (Pavia, 9 May 1977) is a former Italian sprinter.
+Manuela Grillo (born 9 May 1977 in Pavia) is a former Italian sprinter.

 She won three medals, to senior level, with the national relay team at the International athletics competitions.

 Biography

 Manuela Grillo also participated, at individual level, at one edition of the IAAF World Indoor Championships in Athletics (2001), she has 22 caps in national team from 1995 to 2007.

 In 2011, after her athlete career, she is dedicated to cycling, touching, but not reaching, the qualification to the 2012 Summer Olympic.

 Achievements

 National titles

 Manuela Grillo has won two times the individual national championship.